 How to Improve Project Prioritization

-By | Updated September 8, 2021 | 8 min read
+By | Updated November 25, 2024 | 8 min read

-In this article, we’ll review project prioritization from two perspectives: an existing project portfolio and managing new project requests.
+This article examines project prioritization from two perspectives: an existing project portfolio and managing new project requests.

-Causes of Project Overload
+What are the Causes of Project Overload?

 Project request management is integral to project portfolio management (PPM).
+PPM helps organizations define long-term goals that shape project selection

+Without a structured prioritization framework, organizations lose control over projects and resources very quickly, which can impact project success rates.
 There are a few reasons why organizations struggle with project overload.

 1. Impact Blindness